allan-bonadio/squishy_electron_4/README.txt

 - potential energy as function of state; scalars not complex
 - elapsed time; frame number
 - all things in the control panel
+- just lots of others

 Also must have in C++; not sure if JS cares:
-- progress of each thread, so it can coordinate the pthreads someday
+- progress of each thread, so it can coordinate the threads someday

 ------------------------------------------------ equations